Bringing you the

 Currently, it appears your granddaughter, by the

-example of her parents. will be raised Jewish.
+example of her parents, will be raised Jewish.

 Right now, there is nothing you can do about this

-except pray for the situation.
+except pray for this situation.

 By virtue of his Catholic baptism, your grandson